 TGbf Editor: Modify the text in D1.1 145.44-52 as follows:

-Threshold-based reporting is optional and may be present in a TB sensing measurement exchange in which the sensing responder is in the role of sensing receiver for measurement sessions established with the CSI Variation Threshold field in the TB Sensing Specific subelement set to a value in the range of 0 to 10.
+Threshold-based reporting is optional and mayshall be present in a TB sensing measurement exchange in which the sensing responder is in the role of sensing receiver for measurement sessions established with the CSI Variation Threshold field in the TB Sensing Specific subelement set to a value in the range of 0 to 10.
 A sensing initiator may implement the thresholdbased reporting for the purpose of finding out the sensing responder(s) with their CSI variation values greater than or equal to the CSI variation threshold values assigned to them in the corresponding Sensing Measurement Request frame(s), and then transmit a Sensing Reporting Trigger frame to obtain Sensing Measurement Report frame(s) containing the measurement result(s) from those sensing responder(s)(#1736).